Recalls in February 2010

 Summit Recalls Hunting Tree Stand Brackets...

-The necklaces were sold exclusively at Walmart retail stores nationwide from November 2009 through January 2010 for $5.
-They were made in China.
+The bottles were sold at Starbucks company-operated stores and at Starbucks locations in Safeway and Target stores nationwide during January 2010 for about $9.
+They were made in Taiwan.

 The recall is being conducted in cooperation with the U.S. Consumer Product Safety Commission (CPSC).